PlanH Healthy Communities Grant Program FAQs

 Q: Can the grants be used to fund work that has already taken place?

-A: No, the grant funds are only eligible for upcoming, unfinished work.
-The work can be something that is ongoing and doesn’t have to be a new project or program, but cannot have already taken place in the past.
+A: No. The grant funds are only eligible for upcoming, unfinished work.
+The work can be something that is ongoing and doesn’t have to be a new project or program, but cannot be used for already-completed work or expenses that have already been incurred.

-A: While in-person meetings are not possible, communities are encouraged to contact BC Healthy Communities Society by telephone or email to discuss potential ideas prior to submitting an application.
-For further information, please contact firstname.lastname@example.org or 250-590-1845.
+A: While in-person meetings are not possible, communities are encouraged to contact BC Healthy Communities Society to discuss potential ideas prior to submitting an application.
+For further information, please contact firstname.lastname@example.org.

 Q: What if there are changes to my project?

-A: To propose any changes to your work plan, timeline or budget, please contact email@example.com to review the changes.
+A: To propose any changes to your work plan, timeline or budget, please contact us at email@example.com.

 Q: Can we use this funding for capital costs?

-A: This funding can be used towards capital costs that amount to under 40% of the project budget.
-More budget details can be found in Section 3.4 of the application guide.
+A: This funding can be used towards capital costs that amount to under 40 per cent of the project budget.
+More budget details can be found in Section 4.4 of the application guide.

 Q: The grant materials mention that successful applicants will receive access to resources/supports from BC Healthy Communities.
 What is included in this portion of the grant?

 A: These supports are in-kind customized support from our facilitation team at BC Healthy Communities; therefore, they are not paid out in cash.
 These supports will be personalized to the unique needs of each group and will be provided on a case-by-case basis.
-Please see the application guide (Section 3.5) for more details on the kinds of coaching supports that could be available to you.
+Please see the application guide (Section 4.5) for more details on the kinds of supports available.

 Q: Are First Nations eligible to apply for these grants?

-A: Yes, these grants are for local governments including First Nations Bands, First Nations Tribal Councils, Métis Chartered Communities, Regional Districts, Electoral Districts and Municipalities.
-We encourage a diversity of communities (rural, urban, First Nations, etc) to apply.
+A: Yes.
+These grants are for communities including First Nations Bands, First Nations Tribal Councils, Métis Chartered Communities.
+We encourage a diversity of communities (rural, urban, Indigenous, etc) to apply.
 Please see the application guide (Section 1.2) for more information on applicant eligibility.

 Q: What are the chances of a small community getting a grant?
 We can't generally compete with larger communities and organizations.